HamzaHassanain/basic-image-adjustment-tool/README.md

 This program is about applying basic image filters using OpenCV.
 I implemented:

-- Chaning Image to Grayscale
+- Changing Image to Grayscale
 - Adjusting Brightness
 - Adjusting Contrast
 - Adjusting Hue